 Dry rot is a fungus that, once it enters your house, can cause a great deal of damage to your timber.
-As with most issues that affect the structural integrity of your house, early detection and prevention are a lot easier and more effective than treating the issue when it's been given time to develop - here we give you a guide to dry rot identification and dry rot treatment and also the causes of dry rot complete with plenty of pictures of dry rot, as well as guidance on how to repair dry rot infected timber.
+As with most issues that affect the structural integrity of your house, early detection and prevention are a lot easier and more effective than treating the issue when it’s been given time to develop – here we give you a guide to dry rot identification and dry rot treatment and also the causes of dry rot complete with plenty of dry rot pictures, as well as guidance on how to repair infected timber.

 What is Dry Rot?